Trigger warning: Doggy deaths! Don’t worry! It’s fiction!

 I’m 70 years old these days.
 You could say I’ve been runnin’ these dogs for twenty years or so, but it’s not really like that.

 That’s because we have a mutually beneficial relationship.
+We are equal.
+We are companions.

 Most of you by now know the background story.
 But sometimes, it’s good to include it in a short tale like mine to help ensure our history for posterity.

 Our eradication zone had been decimated.
-Nobody really knew why because from a triage standpoint, it should have been desirable for our oppressors to keep alive many of the people who lived here.
+Nobody really knew why, because from a triage standpoint, it should have been desirable for our oppressors to keep alive many of the people who lived here.
 This city was a center of technology in its prime.
 Electric car factories, chip factories, software companies, and technology company headquarters dotted the landscape.

 Some folks say the city was singled out because of the big university in the center of town.
 Universities were hit hard everywhere because they were centers of resistance.
 Protesters lined campus streets every day when the eradications started.